wp-plugins/events-manager/readme.txt

 = Go Pro =
 We have also released an add-on for Events Manager which not only demonstrates the flexibility of Events Manager, but also adds some important features:

-* PayPal and Offline Payments
+* PayPal, Authorize.net and Offline Payments
 * Custom booking forms
+* Coupon Codes
 * Faster support via private forums

 For more information or to go pro, [visit our plugin website](http://wp-events-plugin.com).